Bentroen/GMPython/README.md

 ## Limitations

 #### Memory cleanup
 - There's a number of problems involved with reinitializing a Python interpreter.
 Due to the way the garbage collector works, not all memory may be freed once the interpreter is finalized.
-Since pygml starts a new interpreter every time a function is called, leftover memory will pile up as Python functions are called.
+Since GMPython starts a new interpreter every time a function is called, leftover memory will pile up as Python functions are called.
 This problem may be resolved in a future version by keeping one instance of the interpreter alive for the whole session, and reusing it on each function call.
 You can read more about this on the [pybind11](https://pybind11.readthedocs.io/en/stable/advanced/embedding.html#interpreter-lifetime) and [CPython](https://docs.python.org/3/c-api/init.html#c.Py_FinalizeEx) documentations.

 #### JSON conversion

-- As pygml relies on GameMaker's `json_stringify()` and `json_parse()` functions, which are somewhat limited, it is wise to take those limitations into account when passing and returning values.
+- As GMPython relies on GameMaker's `json_stringify()` and `json_parse()` functions, which are somewhat limited, it is wise to take those limitations into account when passing and returning values.
 Read this GameMaker [manual page](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/File_Handling/Encoding_And_Hashing/json_stringify.htm) for details.

 - Not all Python types support JSON serialization.
 Currently, calling a function that returns a non-supported type will raise a `JSONDecodeError`.
 If you need to return a complex object, write a wrapper function that converts it into a simpler `dict` or `list` and then call that function from GML.
 A default conversion for unsupported types will be worked on in the future.
 Additionally, support for third-party JSON libraries such as [orjson](https://github.com/ijl/orjson) will be added for compatiblity with more built-in data types.
 Read the `json` module [documentation](https://docs.python.org/3/library/json.html) for more details.